Generalized weights: an anticode approach: Delsarte generalized weights and duality

 \section{Delsarte generalized weights and duality}

-In this section we recall the definition of Delsarte dual code, and show how the Delsarte generalized weights of a code $\mC$ relate to the Delsarte generalized weights of the dual code $\mC^\perp$.
-We first recall two analogous results for linear and Gabidulin codes.
+In this section we give the definition of Delsarte dual code, and show that the Delsarte generalized weights of a code and the Delsarte generalized weights of the dual code determine each others.
+We first recall the analogous definitions and results for linear and Gabidulin codes.